 Minecraft has gone through a variety of changes over the years, ranging from biomes to gameplay mechanics.
 But the game’s UI and HUD have more or less remained unchanged.
 Now, if you think it’s time to finally revamp the HUD and breathe new life into it, well, we are here to help with a list of the best Minecraft HUD mods.
-Some of the UI mods provide subtle new features in Minecraft while others completely replace the default HUD with something new.
-It’s quite a long list to go through, so let’s not waste any time and dive right in!
+Some of these UI mods provide subtle new features while others completely replace the default HUD with something new.
+It’s a long list to go through, so let’s not waste any time and dive right in!

 Before you start exploring this guide, please keep in mind that only the Minecraft Java edition (and not the Bedrock edition) supports these mods.
-Moreover, you will first have to install forge in Minecraft to use the mods.
+Moreover, you will first have to install Forge in Minecraft to use the mods.

 1. Xaero’s Minimap